maphew/zadam-trilium-wiki/Search.md

 ## Auto trigger search from URL

-Opening Trilium like in the example below will open search pane and automatically trigger search for "abc".
+Opening Trilium like in the example below will open search pane and automatically trigger search for "abc":

 ```
 http://localhost:8080/#search=abc